 Only the owner and collaborators on the given project can access the webserver via an SSL encrypted connection.
 Our proxy server will reject all other requests.
 This means you don’t have to worry about setting up logins/passwords on whatever webserver you run in your project.
 On the other hand, it means that CoCalc is not useful as a platform if you want to run a webserver that is visible to anybody in the world.
 If you need that, use some other service.

 Obviously, it would be nice if we could map a project_id and port to a subdomain like

 Here’s a simple example of an HTTP server written using the Python SimpleHTTPServer class.
 Open a project and click “+New” then paste in this link, then click the “From Web” button (or use wget or copy/paste into a file):

 Then in a terminal type:

 Raw Files Server¶

-If you just want an http view of your files, use the raw servers, which is already available by default at
+If you just want an https view of your files, use the raw server, which is already available by default at

 https://cocalc.com/[project_id]/raw/.
 The point of the above is that you could modify it to provide all sorts of interesting functionality.